 Allowing each other to contribute to the lodge's functioning in different ways; e.g., Matt purchasing ice melt from Menards at discount and then taking it off of his lodge fee,

 They're Fairweather all the way in how they maintain the lodge, grocery shop, exercise, plan meals and outings.

 Nowadays, their lodge meetings are full of laughter rather than bitterness.
 Not only has the Lodge group made substantial progress in the past two years, every single Lodge Member has grown individually.

 * David Sanders was the Coordinator of the very first Fairweather Lodge, in 1963.

-Lisa provides excellent input, team support, and client care in all of the roles that she fills.
-She is excellent at building work and coping skills, and group cohesiveness within her lodge.
-Lisa works with an array of personalities living together in the lodge, and she consistently facilitates their growth both individually and together as a group.
-Every client that Lisa has worked with has grown in some way, whether that’s improving their ability to manage their physical and mental health, learning new vocational skills, or developing better relationships with their peers.
+Lisa is excellent at building group cohesiveness within her lodge.
+She works with an array of personalities and consistently facilitates their growth both individually and together as a group.
+Every Lodge Member she works with grows in some way, whether that’s improving their ability to manage their physical and mental health, learning new vocational skills, or developing better relationships with their peers.